qodo-ai/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 - It fetches the work item's title, description, acceptance criteria, and tags.
 - This information is used to enhance code analysis and review.

-!!! note "No Extra Configuration Needed"
+> **Note**
+> No extra configuration needed.
 Qodo Merge is natively integrated with Azure DevOps.
 No additional setup is required to fetch work item details.

 ## Jira Integration 💎